alberto-mr/website/CV.markdown

 > 2019 - present

 * <p style='text-align: justify;'>
 Teaching assistant for the course <a href = "https://elite.polito.it/teaching/current-courses/521-wa1">01TXYOV - Web Applications I</a>, offered to students in the 1st year of Master Degree in Computer Engineering.
 The course aims at presenting the main techniques for creating distributed web applications.
-In focuses in particular on the front-end programming: topics include the JavaScript language and the React framework. </p>
+It focuses in particular on the front-end programming: topics include the JavaScript language and the React framework. </p>

+* <p style='text-align: justify;'>
+Primary-school teacher for the project <a href ="https://fondazionemirafiori.it/batti-il-5-progetto"> Batti il 5</a>, in the collaboration with <a href = "https://www.conibambini.org/">Impresa Sociale Con i bambini - Fondo per il contrasto alla povertà educativa minorile</a>.
+The goal of the project is to train students and teachers of different primary and secondary schools of Turin in coding and using a computational thinking approach.
+My role in the project is to coordinate the coding work-package for the primary school.

 > 2016 - present